DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 1. **Augmentation collapse:** all augmented views of the same sample map to the same point.
 2. **Within-class collapse:** all samples from the same class share a single representation.
-3. **Simplex ETF structure:** the resulting class centers form a simplex equiangular tight frame — a maximally separated, symmetric configuration on the unit sphere.
+3. **Simplex ETF structure:** the resulting class centers form a simplex equiangular tight frame, a maximally separated, symmetric configuration on the unit sphere.

 </div>